-The first five are based on the items themselves.
+The first 5 are based on the items themselves.
 They’re easy to understand.
 You know what you’ll get if you click on clothing, shoes, accessories, beauty or gifts.

-The remaining six choices however, require more thought.
+The remaining 6 choices however, need more thought.

-Sale is pretty obvious, products on promotion.
+Sale is pretty obvious.
+Products on promotion, right?
 It’s in a different colour to make it stand out.
 But, it’s sitting next to “outlet” which we’d understand to be older lines at reduced prices.
-So, two different links to look for a bargain?
+So, 2 different links to look for a bargain?
+Hmmm, bit confusing.